Wordius/haconby/content/links/index.md

 ## Write a letter of concern

 Send your completed letter to National Grid.
-Remember to make all the points outlined below.
+Remember to make all, or at least some of, the points outlined below.

-- The **deadline** for submissions is 6 August 2025.
+- The **deadline** for submissions is **6 August 2025**.
 - This can be an informal email, even simply a list of points:
     - Loss of prime farmland.
     - Local knowledge of wildlife.